5T33Z0/OC-Little-Translated/14_OCLP_Wintel/WIiFi_Sonoma.md

-# How to enable legacy Wifi Cards in macOS Sonoma with OpenCore Legacy Patcher
+# How to re-enable previously supported Wifi Cards in macOS Sonoma with OpenCore Legacy Patcher

 > **Applicable to**: OCLP 0.6.9 (Sonoma Development Branch)